Welcome to General Wellness Information at Our Lady of Mercy Academy.

 There are two college admissions tests that have been widely administered in the US — the ACT and the SAT.
 These tests are meant to be good predictors of college potential, although not every college requires them.

 Recently, many colleges are going “test-optional” because many students have been unable to take these tests due to COVID-19.
 Please check with the schools that you plan on applying to in order to determine if scores are required for admission or for your major.

 Typically, however, most students take both tests in their Junior year, and once results are in, decide which test is “better” for them (check out this article for more information: ACT to SAT Score Conversion Chart).
 Some students take their “preferred” test 2 – 3 times in order to achieve their best possible score.

 What is the ACT?

 The ACT contains multiple-choice tests in four areas: English, mathematics, reading and science.
 ACT’s writing test is optional and will not affect your composite score.
-Although the writing test is “optional,” we do suggest students add the writing test when registering because many colleges look at those results to measure writing ability and/or to determine freshmen placement.
 The test is designed so by the end of the junior year, it’s likely the material seen on the test has been covered.

-ACT Academy is a free online learning tool designed to help students get the best score possible on the ACT test through video lessons, interactive practice questions, and full-length practice tests.
-It has:
+The ACT Learning Resources page contains information on free online learning tools designed to help students get the best score possible on the ACT test through video lessons, interactive practice questions, and full-length practice tests.